deis/workflow/src/managing-workflow/platform-logging.md

 ## Description
 The logging platform is made up of 2 components - [Fluentd](https://github.com/deis/fluentd) and [Logger](https://github.com/deis/logger).

-[Fluentd](https://github.com/deis/fluentd) runs on every minion node of the cluster and is deployed as a [Daemons Set](http://kubernetes.io/v1.1/docs/admin/daemons.html).
+[Fluentd](https://github.com/deis/fluentd) runs on every worker node of the cluster and is deployed as a [Daemons Set](http://kubernetes.io/v1.1/docs/admin/daemons.html).
 The Fluentd pods capture all of the stderr and stdout streams of every container running on the host (even those not hosted directly by kubernetes).
 It then sends this data via the Syslog UDP port (514) to the Logger component.

 Logger acts like a syslog server and receives all log messages that are occurring on the cluster.
 It then filters this data to only Deis deploy applications and stores those log messages in a ring buffer where they can be fetched via the Deis CLI.